Natalie Merchant: Keep Your Courage (2023)

+Cabinet of Wonders (2026)

+Merchant will release a digital album, A Cabinet of Wonders, on August 21, 2026.
+The album, a collaboration with the Chicago Symphony Orchestra and Chicago Children’s Theatre, is made up of a collection of seventeen songs and accompanying videos reimagining Mother Goose rhymes for a new generation, as well as three originals by Merchant.

 Personal life

 Merchant met Michael Stipe of the band R.E.M. in 1983.
 The two became close friends and eventually had a romantic relationship.
 They credit each other as inspirations for some of their songwriting.
 In an interview with The Independent, Stipe said, "Natalie was really the reason my work became politicised in the late Eighties."

 In 2003, Merchant married Daniel de la Calle and had a daughter named Lucia.
 In an interview in 2012, she indicated that she was divorced.
 She currently lives in Rhinecliff, New York.

 Merchant enjoys gardening and painting.
 Some of her paintings can be seen on her website.
 She has been a vegetarian since 1980, except for the duration of her pregnancy, when she temporarily resumed eating meat.
 In 1997, she said:

 The '60s aesthetic has never really appealed to me, the tie-dyed Deadhead running barefoot through the forest on LSD.
 I don't think that's really me.
 But I've been a vegetarian for 17 years, and I consider myself an environmentalist inasmuch as I can be, considering the job that I have.
 I prefer living in the countryside rather than the cityI find it more sane and sustaining for myself.

+After suffering ossification of the posterior longitudinal ligament in 2019, Merchant received surgery for the condition, leaving her unable to sing for several months.

 She now teaches arts and crafts to underprivileged children in New York state.

-After suffering ossification of the posterior longitudinal ligament in 2019, Merchant received surgery for the condition, leaving her unable to sing for several months.
+It was during this time in Troy, New York, that she built the foundation of what became by 2023 the Cabinet of Wonder, a web-based multimedia project based on the Mother Goose collection.
+It is a collaboration with the Chicago Symphony Orchestra, Chicago Children’s Theatre and Manual Cinema and part of a pilot experiment with the National Head Start Association and Chicago Public Schools.